-This course focuses on limits, rates of change, derivatives and their applications, sum of areas, integrals, and their applications, and making connections among graphs, tables, and calculus concepts.
-This is designed to be a college-level course.
+This course focuses on limits, rates of change, derivatives and their applications, the sum of areas, integrals and their applications, and making connections among graphs, tables, and calculus concepts.
+It is designed to be college-level.
 All students are expected to take the AP Calculus AB exam in the spring.